 You can configure Exchange to quarantine unmanaged devices.
 Users will receive an email telling them to enroll the device with Sophos Mobile.
 After the device is enrolled, it’s automatically removed from quarantine.

 Before you apply these settings in a production environment, ensure that your devices are enrolled and can synchronize with Sophos Mobile.
-All devices will be quarantined by default and will only have email access if the Sophos Mobile server sets them as compliant.

 To block email access for unmanaged devices: